jpbelang/presentations/spring/injection.md

     }
 }
 ```
-This can be picked up by the _same_ mechanisms as XML files, with some added benifits:
+This can be picked up by the _same_ mechanisms as XML files, with some added benefits:
 * They survive refactoring.
 * They use programming:  no extra knowledge needed.
 * All of the Spring stuff in localized in one file.
 Nothing to add in the bean files.